johnnycyberseed/ibm-zk/pages/z___OS___Control Block.md

+- storage areas to help keep track of work
+- contains status data, tables or queues.
+-
-- There are hundreds (thousands?) of
+- There are hundreds (thousands?) of Control Blocks
 - System-Related — one of these for the z/OS system.
 	- [[z/OS/Control Block/PSA]]
 	- [[z/OS/Control Block/CVT]]